 Runner-Up — Foremost

-Foremost is another solid choice with good coverage (scoring only a few points lower than Progressive) and heaping discounts (it even offers a renewal discount, something Progressive didn’t).
+Foremost is another solid choice with good coverage (scoring only a few points lower than Progressive, but offering the highest automatic coverage for after-market equipment ($3,500).
+It also has heaping discounts (it even offers a renewal discount, something Progressive didn’t).
 But, where it really stood out for us was its strong claims-reporting process.
 Its claims center is available 24/7, and you can file a claim by contacting an agent online or over the phone.
 Its online support even has a live chat feature.
 (While Progressive has an online chat option, it’s only available to policyholders, so we weren’t able to take it for a spin.)
 Foremost’s online chat option connected us with a polite, knowledgeable service rep within minutes, who answered all of our questions with ease.

 Foremost was close to being our top pick, but it fell short when compared to Progressive with its online quote tool: it involves you requesting a quote online, and then waiting an unspecified amount of time for the company to get back to you by email or phone.
 If you’re trying to get your insurance shopping done online in an afternoon, Foremost does not make it easy for you.